 The core requirements for a PhD in Applied Mathematics are:

-The readings courses are one-hour seminar courses that are announced prior to the start of each semester.
 All courses should be chosen in consultation with an advisor.
 Course replacements and equivalencies should be approved by the Graduate Committee.

 Within the coursework requirement, students must satisfy a breadth requirement by completing six graduate math courses from the following categories.
 No more than three of these courses can come from any one category: